Initial management of the critically ill adult with an unknown overdose

 INITIAL DATA ACQUISITION

-Readily available information about the patient and the poisoning may be obtainable from prehospital care providers, other first responders (including witnesses, firemen, police, friends, and family), and from medical records.
+Any readily available information about the patient and the poisoning should be obtained from prehospital care providers, other first responders (including witnesses, firemen, police, friends, and family), and from medical records.
 Medication or chemical product containers, material safety data sheets, pharmacy records, and institutional or patient lists of prescribed medication can be helpful.
-In addition, the setting and circumstances may help to identify the toxin(s) involved and to prepare interventions.
+In addition, the setting and circumstances may help to identify the toxin(s) involved and select interventions.
 As examples, misadventures with recreational drugs of abuse or accidental industrial exposures suggest the need to prepare for multiple victims, whereas a person who rapidly decompensates after being taken into police custody may have "stuffed" (eg, swallowed) large amounts of illicit drugs and immediate removal of the leaking package may be life-saving .
+(See "General approach to drug poisoning in adults", section on 'History' and "Acute ingestion of illicit drugs (body stuffing)".)

 In addition to securing the airway, breathing, and circulation (ABC's) as with any critically ill or injured patient, the resuscitation leader must consider two additional imperatives that may arise with severely poisoned patients: preserving the operational capacity of the emergency health care system and ensuring the safety of health care workers.
 These priorities are addressed concurrently as part of the primary assessment.